buzzqw/Basic-Fantasy-Latex/README.md

 For compiling you need an updated Latex version using xelatex, or you can use the [tectonic](https://tectonic-typesetting.github.io/en-US/) engine for a simplier approach.

-Every commit will trigger an Action that compile BF.tex to Bf.pdf.
-This BF.pdf is avaiable on Actions tab

 ######################### Original preface in manual ########################